adeleke123/alx-zero_day/README.md

 - Commit your changes (message: “Hot fix”) and push to the origin
 - Ouf, hot fix is done!

-Repo:
+**Repo:**

-GitHub repository: alx-zero_day
+- GitHub repository: `alx-zero_day`
-Directory: 0x03-git
+- Directory: `0x03-git`
-File: bash/alx, bash/school, bash/98
+- File: `bash/alx, bash/school, bash/98`

-4. Collaboration: be up to date mandatory
+**4. Collaboration: be up to date**

-Score: 100.0% (Checks completed: 100.0%)
-Of course, you can also work on the same branch as your co-workers and it’s best if you keep up to date with their changes.
+- Of course, you can also work on the same branch as your co-workers and it’s best if you keep up to date with their changes.

-For this task – and only for this task – please update your file README.md in the main branch from GitHub.com.
-It’s the only time you are allowed to update and commit from GitHub interface.
+- For this task – **and only for this task** – please update your file README.md in the main branch from GitHub.com.
+It’s the **only time** you are allowed to update and commit from GitHub interface.

-After you have done that, in your terminal:
+- After you have done that, in your terminal:

-Get all changes of the main branch locally (i.e. your README.md file will be updated) Create a new file up_to_date at the root of your directory and in it, write the git command line used Add up_to_date to git, commit (message: “How to be up to date in git”), and push to the origin
+- Get all changes of the main branch locally (i.e. your `README.md` file will be updated)
+- Create a new file `up_to_date` at the root of your directory and in it, write the git command line used
-Repo:
+- Add `up_to_date` to git, commit (message: “How to be up to date in git”), and push to the origin **Repo:**

-GitHub repository: alx-zero_day
+- GitHub repository: `alx-zero_day`
-Directory: 0x03-git
+- Directory: `0x03-git`
-File: README.md, up_to_date
+- File: `README.md,` `up_to_date`

-5. HAAA what did you do???
+**5. HAAA what did you do???**

-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Collaboration is cool, but not really when you update the same file at the same time…
+- Collaboration is cool, but not really when you update the same file at the same time…

-To illustrate that, please merge the branch update_script to main: “Cool, all my changes will be now part of the main branch, ready to be deployed!”
+- To illustrate that, please merge the branch `update_script` to `main`: “Cool, all my changes will be now part of the main branch, ready to be deployed!”

-HHHHHHHAAAAAAAA
+**HHHHHHHAAAAAAAA**

-CONFLICT (content): Merge conflict in bash/alx
+`CONFLICT (content): Merge conflict in bash/alx`
-As you can see, you have conflicts between two branches on the same file.
+- As you can see, you have conflicts between two branches on the same file.

-Your goal now is to resolve conflicts by using the version of the branch update_script, and push the result to the origin.
+- Your goal now is to resolve conflicts by using the version of the branch update_script, and push the result to the origin.

-At the end, you should have all your work from the branch update_script (new file and two updated files) and all latest main commits (new files, delete folder, etc.), without conflicts.
+- At the end, you should have all your work from the branch update_script (new file and two updated files) and all latest main commits (new files, delete folder, etc.), without conflicts.

 Repo: